The Message Behind the Door

 Now, before I spontaneously combust, I want to try and disprove some of these theories:

-“It’s Godric Gryffindor.” – To put it simply: he’s dead.
-I don’t think its ever been specifically stated, but the dude lived over a thousand years ago and just like R. Ravenclaw, S. Slytherin and H. Hufflepuff, he’s dead, buried and gone.
+“It’s Godric Gryffindor.”
+To put it simply: he’s dead.
+I don’t think it’s ever been specifically stated, but the dude lived over a thousand years ago and just like Rowena Ravenclaw, Salazar Slytherin, and Helga Hufflepuff, he’s dead, buried, and gone.
 If they weren’t, there’d be no reason for the Sorting Hat and no wizard is immortal unless they have the Philosopher’s/Sorcerer’s stone, which has been destroyed.